 Image | Pexels

 We get it, everywhere you turn it seems there's more mention of that 'C' word we're all currently dreading.
 Its impacts have been huge and like most people, us over here at The Renatural HQ are beyond ready for a more positive turn of events and a time we can finally leave our homes again.
-In the meantime, we've rounded up some resources and things for you to do as you continue to try and get through this crisis.
+In the meantime, we've rounded up some resources and things for you to do use as you work through to help combat Coronavirus worries.
 Stay safe, stay positive, we will get through this ✨⠀

 For Those Looking For Extra Income Or Dealing With Redundancy